-UST students, faculty, and staff may request books, articles, and other library material not available in the CLICnet system from other libraries via Interlibrary Loan.
+St. Thomas students, faculty, and staff may request (free of charge) books, articles, and other library material not available in the CLICsearch system from other libraries via Interlibrary Loan.
 Libraries nationwide cooperate to share materials, so you don't even need to know which other library has the material you want--we track that down for you.
 Request materials through ILLiad, our interlibrary loan management system.
 ILLiad enables you to easily track your ILL requests.

-The Interlibrary Loan Department provides the following service to UST students and faculty living outside the seven-county metropolitan area (Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, and Washington counties):
+We provide the following service to St. Thomas students and faculty living outside the seven-county metropolitan area (Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, and Washington counties):

-- We will mail books to you via Priority Mail from the UST Libraries' collections or from other libraries (obtained via interlibrary loan on your behalf).
+- We will mail books to you via Priority Mail from the St. Thomas Libraries' collections or from other libraries (obtained via interlibrary loan on your behalf).

 - Whenever possible, journal articles will be sent to you electronically as PDF downloads via your ILLiad account.
 When electronic delivery is not possible, the articles will be mailed.

 - There is no charge for interlibrary loan service, or for mailing the items TO you.

 - You will be responsible for return postage if you return the books through the US mail or use another package delivery service.
 Alternatively, you can return the books in person during a campus visit.

 - Please observe the due dates on the books we send you.
 The due date is the date you should have the material back to us.
 Keep in mind that books obtained via interlibrary loan from other libraries typically will have very short loan periods.

 - Renewals are sometimes possible.
 Please request renewals through your ILLiad account (for interlibrary loan books), or in your CLICsearch account (for St. Thomas and CLIC library books).